ds300/derivablejs/README.md

 This is a bold claim, I'll grant you.
 To be more specific, Derivables make 'derived' state simple, assuming that you already know how to make 'atomic' state simple.

-Let me explain just what the heck I'm talking about here.

 ### Derived and Atomic state

 We tend not to think about it much, but there are a few different kinds of application state:

 - **Constant state** is defined at compile/init time.
 It never changes for the lifetime of an application and is therefore of no relevance here.

 - **Stack state** is created on a runtime call stack and bound to that same stack. e.g. loop variables and intermediate results.
+It is, at all times, under the influence of only one thread of control.

-  Programming languages tend to have nice support for managing stack state, and nobody ever complains about it being especially hard.
-Maybe one exception is Forth, which only provides a literal stack.
+  Programming languages tend to have nice support for managing stack state and nobody ever complains about it being especially hard.
+Think lexically-scoped variables, function parameters and return values, RAII, try-catch-finally, and so on.

-  Functional programming languages turn the simplicity up a notch here by enabling or enforcing the use of pure functions and immutable data, which are effective tools to restrict the set of ways in which one may update stack state.
-Languages which go for the *enforcing* approach like Haskell actually *prohibit* directly updating stack state in source code, but these restrictions end up allowing the compilers to emit machine code capable of all kinds of clever and safe stack mutation.
+  Functional programming languages turn the simplicity up a notch here by enabling or enforcing the use of pure functions and immutable data, which are effective tools to restrict the set of ways in which stack state may be updated.
+Languages opting for the *enforcing* approach, like Haskell, actually *prohibit* directly updating stack state in source code.
+And this prohibition ends up allowing the compilers to emit machine code capable of all kinds of clever and safe stack mutation.

 Some applications need only these two kinds of state, being essentially just functions themselves. e.g. compilers, audio/video transcoders, etc. But the vast majority of applications we use do this other thing where they have internal state which can be modified by external events.
 They are susceptible to *incursions of control* which carry some piece of data—explicitly or otherwise—through a new call stack, normally causing internal state changes and/or side effects.
 This internal, changing state can be further categorized:

 - **Atomic state** is dependent only on things which have happened in the past to cause incursions of control into the system, e.g. clicking the 'increment' button in a counter app causes the 'count' piece of atomic state to change.
 If you use Redux, your whole store is atomic state.
 Other examples of atomic state in a web browser: mouse position, window size, and page scroll offset.
 On the backend: session data, DB cache, ...

   Modern practices from the FP world are also making atomic state fairly simple to manage.
 Immutable data and pure functions combine well with things like software transactional memory, the actor model, atomic references, event sourcing, and so on.
-Again, these are *restrictive* tools for shrinking the set of ways in which state may be updated, all with the perceived added bonus of increasing Reasonaboutability™.
+Again, these are *restrictive* tools for shrinking the set of ways in which state may be updated, all with the apparent added bonus of increasing Reasonaboutability™.

 - **Derived state** is directly dependent only on the *current* value of other bits of state.
 To illustrate: